mpanko/denisasvach/content/bio.md

         title: "Concept-Object-Meaning Studio "
         institution: Student Exchange at Academy of Arts, Architecture and Design
         location: Prague, Czech Republic
-  - title: Video-production
-    items:
-      - description: Concept, direction, set design, and post-production of the music video
-        title: Orka - Pearl
-        type: Music video for Columbo Record
-        year: "2023"
-      - type: Concept, direction and camera
-        title: Do You Mind If I Join You?
-        year: "2022"
-        description: Series of six interviews where expats respond in speech and body
-      - year: "2020"
-        title: Under the Velvet
-        description: ""
-        type: Trailer for dance Performance by Marketa Pscolkova
-      - type: Assistant of direction and scenography
-        title: Sean F Carter - Queen of Hearts
-        description: Music video
-        year: "2019"
-      - year: "2018"
-        description: Video performance observing reactions to commands
-        type: Concept, direction and post-production
-        title: Breaking Bread
 ---
 I am fascinated by people's immediate reactions to commands—how they behave, move, and express emotions.
 Observing these first impulses, I aim to understand individuals and their contexts better.